Data Linkage Analysis¶

 ---|---|---|

-Time Variable | #{TR} | The current chart query time range.
-If the current query time is last hour , then:Template variable: &time=#{TR} is equivalent to &time=1h |
+Time Variable | #{TR} | The current time range of the chart query.
+Assuming the current query time is Last 1 Hour , then:Template variable: &time=#{TR} is equivalent to &time=1h |

-Tag Variable | #{T} | All grouping tag sets of the current chart query.
-If the current query is:M::'datakit':(LAST('cpu_usage')) BY 'host','os' Query results: host=abc, os=linux, then: Template variable: &query=#{T} is equivalent to &query=host:abc os:linux |
+Tag Variable | #{T} | The set of all grouping tags in the current chart query.
+Assuming the current chart query is:M::'datakit':(LAST('cpu_usage')) BY 'host','os' Query results: host=abc, os=linux, then: Template variable: &query=#{T} is equivalent to &query=host:abc os:linux |

-#{T.name} | A single tag value in the current chart query, where name can be replaced by any tagKey.
-If the current query is: M::'datakit':(LAST('cpu_usage')) BY 'host', 'os' Query results: host=abc, os=linux, then: - Template variable #{T.host} = abc - &query=hostname:#{T.host} is equivalent to &query=hostname:abc |
+#{T.name} | The value of a particular tag in the current chart query, where name can be replaced with any tagKey.
+Assuming the current chart query is: M::'datakit':(LAST('cpu_usage')) BY 'host', 'os' Query results: host=abc, os=linux, then: - Template variable #{T.host} = abc - &query=hostname:#{T.host} is equivalent to &query=hostname:abc |

 |

-View Variable | #{V} | All view variables in the current dashboard If the current dashboard view variables are: version=V1.7.0 and region=cn-hangzhou Template variable &query=#{V} is equivalent to &query=version:V1.7.0 region:cn-hangzhou |
+View Variable | #{V} | The set of all view variables in the current dashboard Assuming the current dashboard's view variables are: version=V1.7.0 and region=cn-hangzhou Template variable &query=#{V} is equivalent to &query=version:V1.7.0 region:cn-hangzhou |

-#{V.name} | A single view variable value in the current dashboard, where name can be replaced by any variable name.
-If the current dashboard view variable version=V1.7.0, then: - Template variable #{V.version} = V1.7.0 - &query=version:{V.version} is equivalent to &query=version:V1.7.0 |
+#{V.name} | The value of a particular view variable in the current dashboard, where name can be replaced with any variable name.
+Assuming the current dashboard's view variable version=V1.7.0, then: - Template variable #{V.version} = V1.7.0 - &query=version:{V.version} is equivalent to &query=version:V1.7.0 |

-2. Correlated Data Analysis¶
+2. Associated Data Analysis¶

 and environment

-Scenario Two: Monitor & Explorer Correlation Analysis¶
+Scenario Two: Monitor & Explorer Association Analysis¶

 User Scenario Example